Infant: Children 6 weeks – 12 months old

 We hold NAEYC accreditation, a privilege that only 4% of all childcare centers in the state of Michigan have attained.

-Our lead teachers have Bachelors degrees or higher.
-Our associate teachers hold a CDA or higher in early childhood education.
+All lead teachers have degrees in Early Childhood Education.
 The teaching staff is supported by a Program Director, Social Worker, and our Executive Director.